futrime/lip/docs/lipui_quickstart.md

 # LipUI Quickstart

 To simplify the usage in the maximum extent, LipUI is provided.
-It is a GUI application that can be used to install, uninstall, and manage Lip tooths.
+It is a GUI application that can be used to install, uninstall, and manage Lip teeth.
 It is also a good way to get started with Lip.

 ## Prerequisites